Terra Firma back in court over EMI deal: sources

-EMI sought insolvency protection in February -- weeks before a debt covenant test it was expected to fail -- and the administration process, undertaken by PricewaterhouseCoopers, handed the business to sole lender Citigroup.
+EMI sought insolvency protection in February -- weeks before a debt covenant test it was expected to fail -- and the administration process, undertaken by PricewaterhouseCoopers PWC.UL, handed the business to sole lender Citigroup (C.N).

 The firm asked for access to those details at a private hearing in a London court on Tuesday, the people said.